griffithlab/rnaseq_tutorial_wiki/Annotation.md

 #ANNOTATION
-Obtain known gene/transcript annotations
+###Obtain known gene/transcript annotations

-In this tutorial we will use annotations obtained from Illumina's iGenomes for chromosome 22 only For time reasons, these have been downloaded for you.
+In this tutorial we will use annotations obtained from Illumina's iGenomes for chromosome 22 only.
+For time reasons, these have been downloaded for you.
+But you should get familiar with sources of gene annotations for RNA-seq analysis.

-But you should get familiar with sources of gene annotations for RNA-seq analysis Copy the gene annotation files to the working directory.
+Copy the gene annotation files to the working directory.

 	cd $RNA_HOME/refs/hg19/